-In design stage, the proposal for the development of a Large Animal Research and Imaging Facility (LARIF) will include laboratory and animal holding facilities as well as advanced imaging equipment, including CT and MRI scanning facilities for large animals and equine use.
+The development of the Large Animal Research and Imaging Facility (LARIF) includes laboratory and animal holding facilities as well as advanced imaging equipment, including CT and MRI scanning facilities for large animals and equine use.

 Development of Childcare facilities commenced in spring 2018, this project is essential due to the increased current and future demand for these facilities, as a result of the continued expansion of the Easter Bush Campus.